Explore

 How do development teams implement kanban?

 The beauty of kanban is that it is adaptable — different types of organizations and teams can modify it to their needs.
-Typically the CTO or another engineering lead is responsible for selecting the team's methodologies and practices.
-But in smaller companies, engineering practitioners influence these decisions as well.
+Typically, the CTO or another engineering lead is responsible for selecting the team's methodologies and practices.
+But at smaller companies, engineering practitioners influence these decisions as well.

-Depending on what you are working on and how your organization functions, you may want to add interstitial columns that represent necessary wait stages between active work.
+Depending on what you are working on and how your organization functions, you might want to add interstitial columns that represent necessary waiting stages between active work.
 Either way, remember that your board is not fixed.
 You will iterate and evolve it over time as you incorporate feedback from the team.

 If you are just starting out, do your best to set WIP limits based on your past experience and the number of teammates.
 You will have many opportunities to revise WIP limits as you learn.